Greetings Leadership Team,

 - Two exercises you and your small group of colleagues will do together – one in October and one in November

 The Leader Groups:

-NOTE: We’re asking the person at the top of each list (your name is bolded) to coordinate scheduling the September and October meetings.
+NOTE: We’re asking the person at the bottom of each list (your name is bolded) to coordinate scheduling the October and November meetings.